HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

 1. setup a form to be able to find another form's response and get information from it
     - Enable input parameter, that is common for both forms. (`Encounter` in our case)
     - Set form's named expression with `FHIRQuery` to search for response in DB
-    - Set field's populate expression to extract data from found `QuestionnaireResponse`
+    - Set item's populate expression to extract data from found `QuestionnaireResponse`
 2. provide `Encounter` reference in input parameters of populate operation